The rain had let up long ago.

 “Don’t rush the story,” Sionis said, smiling.

-“Right, the darkness or whatever.
+“Right, Keaira.
 I mean, you’re here now, right, so you must have figured it out.
-Otherwise I’d been siting with you at the Lunarfall Inn and doing an interview there, you know?”
+Otherwise I’d been siting with you at the Starfall Garrison and doing an interview there, you know?”

 “Perhaps in another timeline,” Sionis said, grinning.
 “Now, do you want me to continue the story, or would you like to talk about the potential time shattering consequences of my conversation with Evanor?”

+Vestria contemplated this longer than Sionis assumed.
 “I suppose we should continue.
 Knowing that Iliera is in the story makes me feel like we’re starting to close the gap.
-We’re going to finally start to see how you went from the powerful fire mage of the papers, to the best human cook in the valley.”
+We’re going to finally start to see how you went from the powerful Flamecaller, to the best cook in this valley.”

-“I stand by what I said,” the Loremaster said chuckling.
+“I stand by what I said,” Vestrai said, chuckling.
 “Now come on, keep going.”

 Sionis checked his pole one more time, then used a simple fire spell to warm up the campfire.
 “How about you put another fish on?
 I think we’ve got more rain coming in and I’m not interested in heading home yet.”

 “Good.
-Now… let’s see… Evanor was sent back in time, and the rest of us ended up stuck on Draenor… I guess it wasn’t long before we had our problem with that danged carrot.”
+Now… let’s see… Evanor was sent back in time, and the rest of us ended up stuck on the other World Ship… I guess it wasn’t long before we had our problem with that danged carrot.”

 “Oh, you’ll find out soon enough.”

-The Loremaster shook his head and made note of SIonis’ statement.
-If there was going to be a piece of history surrounding an angry carrot, the Loremaster couldn’t wait to hear more.
+Vestria shook her head and made note of his statement.
+If there was going to be a piece of history surrounding an angry carrot, she honestly couldn’t wait to hear more.